Preparing for Installation¶

-If the binaries are not available for some reason (eg. your version of Python is too new), pip will try to build the source distribution (it will likely fail).
+If the binaries are not available for some reason (eg. your version of Python is too new), pip will try to build the source distribution, it will likely fail since you need to setup your build environment.
 In that case, see the “Building from Source” section for more information.

 Installing Pre-Compiled Binaries¶

-Pre-compiled binaries for PsychXR are available as a Wheel package and which can be installed via pip.
-You can install the package with the following command (no environment variables or compilers needed):
+Pre-compiled binaries for PsychXR are available as a Wheel packages which can be installed via pip.
+These releases are usually newer than those on PyPI.
+You may download these packages from the releases page on GitHub.
+After downloading, you can install PsychXR with the following command (no environment variables or compilers needed):

 python -m pip install psychxr-<version>.whl

-Note that the pre-compiled binaries are built on Windows 10 64-bit using the MSVC++ 19.0 against Python 3.6 64-bit.
+Note that the pre-compiled binaries are built on Windows 10 64-bit using the MSVC++ 19.0 64-bit, supporting Python versions 3.6 to 3.9.
 If your configuration differs, consider building from source.